redis/redis-doc/topics/streams-intro.md

 The above is the non-blocking form of **XREAD**.
 Note that the **COUNT** option is not mandatory, in fact the only mandatory option of the command is the **STREAMS** option, that specifies a list of keys together with the corresponding maximum ID already seen for each stream by the calling consumer, so that the command will provide the client only with messages with an ID greater than the one we specified.

 In the above command we wrote `STREAMS mystream 0` so we want all the messages in the Stream `mystream` having an ID greater than `0-0`.
 As you can see in the example above, the command returns the key name, because actually it is possible to call this command with more than one key to read from different streams at the same time.
 I could write, for instance: `STREAMS mystream otherstream 0 0`.
-Note how after the **STREAMS** option we need to provide the keys names, and later the IDs.
+Note how after the **STREAMS** option we need to provide the key names, and later the IDs.
 For this reason, the **STREAMS** option must always be the last one.

 Apart from the fact that **XREAD** can access multiple streams at once, and that we are able to specify the last ID we own to just get newer messages, in this simple form the command is not doing something so different compared to **XRANGE**.
-However, the interesting part is that we can turn **XREAD** in a *blocking command* easily, by specifying the **BLOCK** argument:
+However, the interesting part is that we can turn **XREAD** into a *blocking command* easily, by specifying the **BLOCK** argument:

 ```
 > XREAD BLOCK 0 STREAMS mystream $